Tip

 • Skills acquired.
 When an implementation partner helps with the implementation, one of the project's goals might be to train employees to support the ERP going forward, including making configuration changes.

 • Feedback.
 The project manager might want to gather structured feedback to evaluate the success of the ERP implementation project and the resulting ERP system.
-The feedback might include a survey or in-person meetings to measure things like system usability and data accuracy and identify issues.
+The feedback might include a survey or in-person meetings to measure factors like system usability and data accuracy and identify issues.

 Eric St-Jean is an independent consultant with a particular focus on HR technology, project management and Microsoft Excel training and automation.
 He writes about numerous business and technology areas.